On sufficient conditions for spanning structures in dense graphs: Hamilton frameworks and main results

 The general structural properties of Hamilton frameworks are formulated in terms of hypergraphs.
 In a $k$-\emph{uniform hypergraph} (or \emph{$k$-graph} for short) $\cH$ every edge has exactly $k$ vertices.
 A \emph{tight (Hamilton) cycle} $C \subset \cH$ is a (spanning) subgraph whose vertices can be cyclically ordered such that its edges consist precisely of all sets of $k$ consecutive vertices in this ordering.
 For an (ordinary) graph $G$, we denote by $K_k(G)$ the \emph{$k$-clique (hyper)graph} of $G$ which has vertex set $V(G)$ and a $k$-edge $X$ whenever $X$ induces a $k$-clique in $G$.
-We remark that $G$ contains the $(k-1)$th power of a Hamilton cycle if and only if $K_k(G)$ contains a tight Hamilton cycle.
+We remark that $G$ contains the $(k-1)$st power of a Hamilton cycle if and only if $K_k(G)$ contains a tight Hamilton cycle.

 A \emph{(closed) tight walk} in a $k$-graph $\cH$ is a (cyclically) ordered sequence of vertices such that every set of $k$ consecutive vertices forms an edge of $\cH$.
 Note that vertices and edges are allowed to be visited more than once in a closed tight walk.
 Moreover, a closed tight walk is a homomorphism of a tight cycle.
-The \emph{length} of a tight walk is its number of vertices.
+The \emph{length} of a tight walk is the number of vertices in the underlying sequence (counting repetitions).
 We say that $\cH$ is \emph{tightly connected} if there is a closed tight walk that contains all its edges.
 Finally, a \emph{tight component} of $\cH$ is an edge-maximal tightly connected subgraph in $\cH$.

 A \emph{matching} $M$ in a $k$-graph $G$ is a subgraph of vertex-disjoint edges.
 We use the following linear programming relaxation of matchings.
 A \emph{fractional matching} is an edge weighting $\vec w \colon E(G) \to [0,1]$ such that $\sum_{e \ni v} \vec w(e)\leq1$ for every vertex $v \in V(H)$.
 The \emph{size} of $\vec w$ is the sum of its weights $\sum_{e \in E(G) } \vec w (e)$.
 A {fractional matching} is \emph{perfect} if it attains the maximum possible size $v(G)/k$.